guidedhacking/GH-Offset-Dumper/README.md

 ### Why is GH Offset Dumper Better Than All Others?
 - Three dump file formats: .hpp (C/C++ header), .ct (Cheat Engine Table), .rcnet (ReClass.NET)
-- .hpp header file is easily included in your project, so you can use offsets and netvars.
+- .hpp header file is easily included in your project, so you can use offsets.
 Also, it has comments showing modules and base objects of signatures and netvars respectively.
 - .ct Cheat Engine Table shows the Local Player and Entity List.
 At the bottom, all signatures and netvars are organized in a nice format.
 - .rcnet ReClass.NET: All netvar tables are organized as classes.